GustavoNunes/dotfiles/README.md

 ## <a name="usage"></a> Usage
 My configuration assumes the use of Emacs in xterm (emacs -nw).

+## <a name="Prerequisites"></a> Prerequisites
+* TERM env variable set to xterm-256color
+* xsel program, for copy-paste integration with X in terminal-mode
+* markdown program, to use markdown-mode live preview feature

 ## <a name="config-details"></a> Configuration details